-This contest is open to any current Augustana student who participated in an Augustana-sponsored study away program between Spring Term 2015 and Spring Break 2016.
+This contest is open to any current Augustana student who participated in an Augustana-sponsored study away program between Spring Term 2017 and Spring Break 2018.
 Students may submit up to 4 photos (1 for each contest category).
-All photos must be submitted via email to internationalprograms@augustana.edu by April 1, 2016.
+All photos must be submitted via email to internationalprograms@augustana.edu by April 6, 2018.

-All entries should include a photo, in JPEG format and no less than 300 DPI, as well as the following information:
+All entries should include a photo in JPEG format and the following information:

 Student Name